 Your active participation in your personal health care is enhanced by your access to medical records.
 Test reports, glucose levels (for those with diabetes), directions from the medical staff, and the possibility of human mistakes are all accessible.

 Paper documents can be easily misplaced or destroyed if not properly stored.
-Electronic data are less likely to go missing, and even if they do, you can prevent unauthorized access by password-protection.
+Electronic data are less likely to go missing, and even if they do, most are password-protected to prevent unauthorized access.

-Electronic health records are dynamic files that can follow a patient’s care wherever they go and more than one person can view them at once, unlike the cumbersome hard copies from the past.
+Electronic health records are dynamic files that can follow a patient’s care wherever they go and can be viewed by more than one person at once, unlike the cumbersome hard copies from the past.
 It is a reflection of the patient’s overall health and aids doctors in achieving optimal results.
 As a result of its useful consequences, electronic health records have become an integral part of modern health care.

 To begin, the electronic health record (EHR) makes the patient’s whole medical history easily accessible to their treating doctors and other clinicians, as well as the patient themselves.
 As previously noted, this comprises the patient’s record of complete medical history, including past and present conditions, significant demographic information that may impact the treatment plan, and all clinical reports.
 Additionally, doctors may utilize aspects of this record to deliver outcome-based treatment and make the most informed judgments for their patients.